DreamOfTheRedChamber/system-design-interviews/README.md

 	- Cache the data that has been written on the client side so that you would not need to read the data you have just written.
 	- Minize the replication lag to reduce the chance of stale data being read from stale slaves.

-#### Deployment topology <a id="replication-deployment-topology"></a>
-* Master slave replication
-	- Responsibilities:
-		+ Master: All data-modifying commands like updates, inserts, deletes or create table statements.
-		+ Slave: All read statements.
+##### Failure recovery <a id="replication-mysql-master-slave-failure-recovery"></a>
-	- Failure recovery
+* Failure recovery
-		+ Slave failure: Take it out of rotation, rebuild it and put it back.
+	- Slave failure: Take it out of rotation, rebuild it and put it back.
-		+ Master failure: If simply restart does not work, first find out which of your slaves is most up to date.
-Then reconfigure it to become a master.
-Finally reconfigure all remaining slaves to replicate from the new master.
+	- Master failure: If simply restart does not work,
+		+ First find out which of your slaves is most up to date.
+		+ Then reconfigure it to become a master.
+		+ Finally reconfigure all remaining slaves to replicate from the new master.
-* Master master
-	- Responsibilities:
-		+ Any statement that is sent to a master is replicated to other masters.
-	- Benefits: Useful in increasing availability.
-		+ Failure recovery: In case of master A failure, quickly fail over to use master B instead.
-	- Downsides: Not a viable scalability technique.
-		+ Both masters have to perform all the writes.
-Each of the master needs to execute every single write statement either coming from your application or via the replication.
-To make it worse, each master will need to perform additional I/O to write replicated statements into the relay log.
-		+ Both masters have the same data set size.
-Since both masters have the exact same data set, both of them will need more memory to hold ever-growing indexes and to keep enough of the data set in cache.
-* Ring (Chain master to create a ring): Really bad idea
-	- Downsides:
-		+ All masters need to execute all the write statements.
-Does not help scale writes.
-		+ Reduced availability and more difficult failure recovery: Ring topology makes it more difficult to replace servers and recover from failures correctly.
-		+ Increase the replication lag because each write needs to jump from master to master until it makes a full circle.

-* It is a common practice to have two or more slaves for each master server.
-Having more than one slave machine have the following benefits:
-	- Distribute read-only statements among more servers, thus sharding the load among more servers
-	- Use different slaves for different types of queries.
-E.g. Use one slave for regular application queries and another slave for slow, long-running reports.
-	- Losing a slave is a nonevent, as slaves do not have any information that would not be available via the master or other slaves.
+- Scale the overall data set size because all of the data must be present on each of the machines.
+The master and each of its slave need to have all of the data.
+	+ When active data set is small, the database can buffer most of it in memory.
+	+ As your active data set grows, database needs to load more disk block.

 ### Sharding <a id="sharding"></a>